PROHIBIT CERTAIN ABORTION PROCEDURES

 The bill also contains language regarding the severability and construction of its provisions.

-Senate Bill 230 would amend the sentencing guidelines chapter of the Code of Criminal Procedure to specify that performing or assisting in performance of a partial-birth abortion or dismemberment abortion is a Class G felony against a person with a maximum term of imprisonment of two years.
-Senate Bill 230 is tie-barred to SB 229, which means that it could not take effect unless SB 229 were also enacted.
+House Bill 4321 amends the sentencing guidelines chapter of the Code of Criminal Procedure to specify that performing or assisting in performance of a partial-birth abortion or dismemberment abortion is a Class G felony against a person with a maximum term of imprisonment of two years.

 The bills would take effect January 1, 2021.

 The procedure the bills would prohibit is generally known as a dilation and evacuation or D&E. It is a surgical procedure typically used in the second trimester of pregnancy (between 13 and 24 weeks); it is the most commonly performed second trimester procedure.
 According to the Michigan Department of Health and Human Services, there were 1,777 such procedures performed in Michigan in 2017, accounting for 6.7% of all abortions, 50.6% of those performed between 13 and 24 weeks of pregnancy, and 78.3% of those performed between 17 and 24 weeks.
 The majority of abortions in Michigan in 2017—86.6%—were performed during the first trimester either medically (using medication) or using suction curettage.